Curvy bride shakes body as she performs for groom at their wedding in video

 In a video shared on Akomamediagh, the bride sported a short white dress while the two dancers donned coordinating black outfits.

 The trio performed their dance routine while the bride's husband sat in his chair and watched.
-People who viewed the impressive performance of the bride and her dancers reacted.
+People who viewed the impressive performance of the bride and her dancers reacted to the clip.

 Watch the footage below: